The-Infective-Collective/math4mb3/TheInfectiveCollective-FinalProject/README.md

  * `supplementary/bifurcation.rda`

  These data files contain statistics generated from many, many simulations and are therefore extremely time-consuming (in fact, so long that we didn't have time to run them again to figure out how long they took; at least 25 hours on a modern student-budget laptop).
 If for some reason you do not have access to these files, please contact any of the authors for a copy.

+ If you do indeed choose to run these simulations yourself, then you will need `supplementary/SIRmodel_npatch.cpp`, which contains the source code that runs the SIR model.

+# Other information
+* `TheInfectiveCollective-WordCount.html` contains, at the bottom, a word count of the document using the TeXcount web interface at: http://app.uio.no/ifi/texcount/online.php